ga-wdi-boston/ruby/README.md

 ### Variable Declaration

-Another huge difference between Ruby and JavaScript is how variables are handled.
-In JavaScript, a variable must be declared (using `let`) before it can be used or accessed.
-In Ruby, **this is not the case**.
-Variables in Ruby can simply be defined, without having previously been declared.
+Ruby handles variables differently than we've seen in previously.
+In Ruby, variables can be simply defined, **without previously being declared.** This means that with Ruby, we don't need keywords like `let` and `const` before variables.
+We can simply declare the variable and assign it a value `variable = value`

 ```ruby
 [1] pry(main)> a = 1